rawgraphs/rawgraphs-app/README.md

 Once this is running, go to [http://localhost:4000/](http://localhost:4000/).

-If you have issues running `bower install` please be sure you have bower installed globally
+*If you have issues running `bower install` please be sure you have bower installed globally:

+	$ npm install bower -g

 ##Documentation and Support